'Complicit': Meet the 18 Republicans Who Sold Out on Radical Democrat 'Infrastructure' Plan Without Reading Bill

 All of them voted for this procedural vote without reading the bill—because it would have been impossible for them to read a bill that does not yet exist.
 The bill has still not been written despite months of negotiations.

-The Senate Republicans that voted for the Democrat $1.2 trillion bill includes:
+The Senate Republicans who voted for the Democrat $1.2 trillion bill include:

 - Roy Blunt (R-MO)